 About the rules

-Simmons House has a number of basic rules which all young people must respect.
-Your key workers will discuss these with you.
+Simmons House has a number of basic rules which your core team will discuss with you.

-The aim of the rules are to ensure that Simmons House remains a safe place for both young people and staff, a place where all young people have the right and freedom to work on their problems and difficulties in as safe and secure an environment as possible.
+We aim to work with our young people to ensure that Simmons House remains a safe place for both young people and staff; a place where all young people have the right and freedom to work on their problems and difficulties in as safe and secure an environment as possible.

 To keep Simmons House a safe place we take rules about dangerous behaviour very seriously.